 Years Ended December 31,

 • Average Fee Earned (expressed in basis points) sets geme ions)

-2023 2023 2022 2023 2022
+2024 2024 2023 2024 2023

 Products

-Open-End Funds (1) 49.5 46.6 \$ 55,226 \$ 64,046
+Open-End Funds (1) 50.0 49.5 \$ 57,039 \$ 55,226

-Closed-End Funds 57.8 57.4 10,060 11,132
+Closed-End Funds 58.6 57.8 10,092 10,060

-Retail Separate Accounts 43.7 42.8 37,601 38,498
+Retail Separate Accounts (2) 43.4 43.7 46,575 37,601

-Institutional Accounts (2) 31.7 31.4 58,595 53,119
+Institutional Accounts (3) 31.1 31.7 62,947 58,595

-All Products 42.2 41.6 \$ 161,482 \$ 166,795
+All Products 42.0 42.2 \$ 176,653 \$ 161,482

-- (1) Represents assets under management of U.S. retail funds, global funds, ETFs and variable insurance funds. - (2) Represents assets under management of institutional separate and commingled accounts including structured products. - (3) Averages are calculated as follows: - Funds average daily or weekly balances - Retail Separate Accounts prior-quarter ending balances - Institutional Accounts average of month-end balances
+- (1) Represents assets under management of U.S. retail funds, global funds and ETFs. - (2) Includes investment models provided to managed account sponsors. - (3) Represents assets under management of institutional separate and commingled accounts including structured products. - (4) Averages are calculated as follows: - Funds average daily or weekly balances - Retail Separate Accounts prior-quarter ending balances - Institutional Accounts average of month-end balances

-Average fees earned represent investment management fees, net of revenue-related adjustments, divided by average net assets, excluding the impact of consolidated investment products ("CIP").
+Average fees earned represent investment management fees, net of revenue-related adjustments, and excluding the impact of consolidated investment products ("CIP") divided by average net assets.
 Revenue-related adjustments are based on specific agreements and reflect the portion of investment management fees passed-through to third-party client intermediaries for services to investors in sponsored investment products.
 Fund fees are calculated based on average daily or weekly net assets.
-Retail separate account fees are calculated based on the end of the preceding or current quarter's asset values or on an average of month-end balances.
+Retail separate account fees which includes wealth management accounts are calculated based on the end of the preceding or current quarter's asset values or on an average of month-end balances.
 Institutional account fees are calculated based on an average of month-end balances, an average of current quarter's asset values or on a combination of the underlying cash flows and the principal value of the product.
 Average fees earned will vary based on several factors, including the asset mix and expense reimbursements to the funds.

-The average fee rate earned on all products for 2023 increased by 0.6 basis points compared to the prior year primarily due to the addition of alternative strategies with higher fee rates from the AlphaSimplex acquisition.
+The average fee rate earned on all products was flat for 2024 compared to the prior year.